xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 Connection\_num    is the unique connection ID of the data source you want to query.

--   Connection\_num is returned by a previously executed SQL.OPEN
+  - > Connection\_num is returned by a previously executed SQL.OPEN
     > function.

--   If connection\_num is not valid, SQL.EXEC.QUERY returns the \#VALUE!
+  - > If connection\_num is not valid, SQL.EXEC.QUERY returns the
-    > error value.
+    > \#VALUE\! error value.

 Query\_text is the SQL language query that is to be executed on the data source.
 The query must follow the SQL syntax guidelines in the Appendix of the Microsoft Excel ODBC Developers Guide.

--   If SQL.EXEC.QUERY is unable to execute query\_text on the specified
+  - > If SQL.EXEC.QUERY is unable to execute query\_text on the
-    > data source, SQL.EXEC.QUERY returns the \#N/A error value.
+    > specified data source, SQL.EXEC.QUERY returns the \#N/A error
+    > value.

--   Excel limits strings to a length of 255 characters.
+  - > Excel limits strings to a length of 255 characters.
 If query\_text
     > needs to be longer than 255 characters then query\_text should be
     > a vertical array or vertical range of cells.
 The values in the
     > array will be joined together to form the complete SQL query.